Billy Ray Smith Sr.: Personal life and death

 He was the father of two sons, two daughters, two stepdaughters, and a stepson.
 His son Billy Ray Jr. also played football at Arkansas, where he was a unanimous All-American in 1981 and 1982.
 He was later inducted into the College Football Hall of Fame in 2000.
 Smith Jr. went on to play as an NFL linebacker for ten years with the San Diego Chargers.
 Like his father, Billy Ray Jr. was named to the Arkansas All-Century team.
 Reflecting his father's professional business career, Billy Ray Jr. was a dean's list student and graduated with a degree in finance.
-He is considered one of the greatest Charges players in the team's history.
+He is considered one of the greatest Chargers players in the team's history.
 He became a sportscaster and sports talk radio host in San Diego after retiring as a player.

 Smith was ROTC at Arkansas, and commissioned a Second Lieutenant in the Air Defense Artillery in 1958, serving in the Air Reserve until 1965.
-Smith's son Kevin Bruce Smith attended the U.S. Military Academy at West Point, and was a Lt.
-Colonel and battalion commander at the time of Smith's death in 2001.
+Smith's son Kevin Bruce Smith attended the U.S. Military Academy at West Point, and was a lieutenant colonel and battalion commander at the time of Smith's death in 2001.

 Smith died from cancer on March 23, 2001.